What to Wear: Dress for the Elements

 Your head loses heat quickly, so bring a hat even if the day’s warm.
 A fleece headband or a hat with ear flaps works well, and bright colors help you stay visible on the water.

 When you get new gear, test it on a calm, short outing first.
 That way, if it doesn’t work, you can adjust easily.
-Off-season paddlers who keep going while others pause leapfrog ahead in strength, skills, and friendships.
-With calmer rivers, fewer boats, and familiar faces, it’s the best time to build your foundation.
+This is true all year, and crucial for longer trips and colder temperatures.
+With your outfit and gear just right, the water is blissful.

 Photo: @161st_and_river